usdoj-crt/crt-portal/README.md

 That will push to cloud.gov according to the instructions in the manifest and Profile.

+### User roles and permissions

+As of October 2019, we have two user roles in the system:

+* __Staff.__ Logged-in staff can view the table of complaints at `/form/view`.

+* __Admin (superusers).__ Logged-in admins can add and remove users, adjust form details such as protected classes, and view the table of complaints at `/form/view`.

 ### Create admin accounts

 Need to ssh to create superuser (would like to do this automatically in another PR)